lukaszraczylo/semver-generator/README.md

 * `force`: sets the "starting" version, you don't need to specify this section as the default is always `0`
 * `force.commit`: allows you to set commit hash from which the calculations should start
 * `blacklist`: terms to ignore when processing commits.
 Any commit containing these terms will be skipped in version calculations.
 Useful for ignoring merge commits, feature branch names, and other unwanted triggers.
+* `tag_prefixes`: prefixes to strip from existing tags before parsing version numbers.
+Useful for monorepos where tags are prefixed with component names (e.g., `app-1.2.3`, `infra-0.5.0`).
+The `v` prefix is always stripped automatically.
 * `wording`: words the program should look for in the git commits to increment (patch|minor|major)

 ### Good to knows